Definition of

 Radiator

-A radiator for a computer
+A computer radiator

 A radiator is a heat exchanger .
 It is an element that allows heat to be dissipated from something , either to prevent it from overheating or to use it to heat a place.